Next up ..... You? Me?

 But now?
 I'm almost certain I wouldn't close the door, and I definitely would not ask if she wanted a hug.
 And I think that's probably the right approach, and I made mistakes back then.
 But I do think a little about what would have been lost, too.
 I'd like to think she feels good about that moment if she even remembers it, but maybe she doesn't.
 I don't know.
 Some of this stuff is really complicated.

 People act like one or two instances could blow a career.
-It's not that. heck, I've worked with people that were only "touchy, feely" with the more attractive women in the office, -people that behaved in a way that made others uncomfortable to witness.
+It's not that.
+Hell, I've worked with people that were only "touchy, feely" with the more attractive women in the office, -people that behaved in a way that made others uncomfortable to witness.

 Women don't want to make a stink over it, but also don't want to have people think they are "cool" with it either.
 Treat everyone the same way, with respect and professionalism, and it shouldn't be a problem.

 People act like one or two instances could blow a career.
-It's not that. heck, I've worked with people that were only "touchy, feely" with the more attractive women in the office, -people that behaved in a way that made others uncomfortable to witness.
+It's not that.
+Hell, I've worked with people that were only "touchy, feely" with the more attractive women in the office, -people that behaved in a way that made others uncomfortable to witness.

 Women don't want to make a stink over it, but also don't want to have people think they are "cool" with it either.
 Treat everyone the same way, with respect and professionalism, and it shouldn't be a problem.